apache/spark/docs/configuration.md

     which will be also effective when accessing the application on history server.
 The new log urls must be permanent, otherwise you might have dead link for executor log urls.
     <p/>
-    For now, only YARN and K8s cluster manager supports this configuration
+    For now, only YARN and K8s cluster manager supports this configuration.
   </td>
   <td>3.0.0</td>
 </tr>